 free creative writing courseAre you a beginner writer?
 Do you know you want to put pen to paper but not know where to start?
 This eight-session online creative writing course will give you an introduction to the basic elements of creative writing, from prose fiction to poetry.
 The course is entirely free and you can work through it at your own pace.
-You may also ask questions along the way if there is something you don’t understand.
+The exercises are designed to help you start writing and self-analyse your work.
+Feedback from a tutor will not be provided.
+However, you may ask questions along the way if there is something you don’t understand about how the course is put together.
 Post them in the comments box.
 If you have any questions about how the course operates before contacting me please check out the FAQ list on the menu above which covers pretty much everything – and that includes how to get started and whether or not it’s really free!

-Please note: This is a free course but that does not mean that I will provide you with free critiques of your writing.
-I understand that the majority of you would never dream of asking for free critiques, but unfortunately I still regularly get queries from people asking me to do so.
-If you would like me to give my professional opinion on your creative writing I will charge professional rates.
+Please note: This is a free course but that does not mean you will receive free critiques of your writing.
+The critiquing service mentioned in the FAQ is separate to this course.
+I do not give feedback on the exercises.
+If you would like me to give my professional opinion on your creative writing beyond this course please contact me for a quote.
 There is a link to these rates on the FAQ page.

 And now, back to the fun (and free!) stuff.
 The creative writing course will cover: